Does Canvas Track Tabs: Monitor Open Browsers or Switch?

 Easy Reviewing of Tests

-It is usually a daunting task to review exams that are done on paper and detect whether students cheated or not.
-With tracking browsers reviewing tests is easy because cheating is minimized.
+It is usually daunting to review exams that are done on paper and detect whether students cheated.
+With tracking browsers, reviewing tests is easy because cheating is minimized.

-Any irregularity is flagged because professors can access the tabs that the students opened and conclude whether they cheated in the exam or not.
+Any irregularity is flagged because professors can access the tabs that the students opened and conclude whether they cheated on the exam.

 Increases Confidence in Online Learning and Testing

-Most instructors are usually against online teaching and testing because they believe that students will cheat in the quizzes provided.
+Most instructors are usually against online teaching and testing because they believe that students will cheat on the quizzes provided.

 Therefore, this technology has gradually increased the confidence and reliability of online testing among instructors.